Of course I know how to pronounce the name of the hurricane.

 It's called the Hero Ordinance.

-I'm sure you've heard of it.
+I'm sure you've heard of it, the Houston Equal Rights Ordinance.

-It's basically a safety issue because it allows men to go into women's bathrooms if they feel like a woman.
+It's basically a safety issue because it allows men to go into women's bathrooms if they feel like a woman and the police can't do anything to stop it no matter how the women feel threatened.

-Okay, look, I'm gl I'm glad that you c I'm I'm glad you called and mentioned this, because if I had mentioned this on my own as one of the real secret things going on here, I would have been lamb-based, and the point of this would have been uh I would have distracted from the point, but you've called and made it, and that's it's clear that that's that's one of the uh oh, what's the word?
+Okay, look, I'm glad you called and mentioned this because if I had mentioned this on my own as one of the real secret things going on here, I would have been lambasted and the point of this would have been, I would have distracted from the point, but you've called and made it, and it's clear that that's one of the word for the people who are trying to promote this and believe in this.

-For the people who are trying to promote this and believe in this, it's a golden opportunity for people you just described.
+It's a golden opportunity for people you just described.

-Now in in Houston, is the is the mayor pro-transgender?
+Now, in Houston, is the mayor pro-transgender?

-The mayor is the mayor is transgender right, so that's why all this is on the ballot and being discussed.
+So that's why all this is on the ballot and being discussed.

-But what do you think the White House is tying into that with this uh this uh seminar here on asking transgenders where they want to go pee?
+But what do you think the White House is tying into that with this seminar here on asking transgenders where they want to go pee?

 It's related to what's going on in Houston.

-Well, it's also her final term as mayor, so I I think that there's a lot of outrage, and they're afraid that a Republican might actually get elected this time around.
+Well, it's also her final term as mayor, so I think that there's a lot of outrage, and they're afraid that a Republican might actually get elected this time around.

-Um, uh you have to forgive me for asking.
+Now, you have to forgive me for asking.

 Is the mayor a current she and former he or vice versa?

-Uh I she's a lesbian.
+She's a lesbian.

 She's got a girlfriend, I think.

-Yeah, but but you said she's transgender.
+Yeah, but you said she's transgender.

 It's all the same thing, right?

-Uh, what does it matter?
+What does it matter?

-It's all the actually, actually, there you go.
+Actually, actually, there you go.

 That's it.